ZYVE255/ebm-optimizer/README.md

 2) RunTests: Used to test an array of points against the baseline for run time and error
 3) Optimize: Used to find best temporal and spatial resolution for a given planet system

-Author: Zachary Yetman Van Egmond
+Author: Zachary Yetman Van Egmond,
 Contact me: zacharyyve@gmail.com